 Successful organizations are inclusive, flexible, transparent, and accountable to address learners’ individual and special needs, interests, abilities, and backgrounds.

 j) Ethical conduct in education

 Ethical conduct relates to the ability of the organization to create an ethical professional environment where all interested parties are dealt with equitably, conflicts of interests are avoided, and activities are conducted for the benefit of society.

 k) Data security and protection

 The organization creates an environment where all interested parties can interact with the educational organization in full confidence that they maintain control over the use of their data, and that the educational organization will treat their data with appropriate care and confidentiality.

 (Source: ISO 21001, Annex B Principles for an EOMS)

 A PDCA methodology has been developed to ensure a systematic flow is in place for the implementation of all the certification and standard requirements.
 This method is based on the PDCA cycle, which can be fragmented into 4 phases: Plan, Do, Check and Act.
 The following are the detailed steps under these four main criteria.

 With unmatched expertise in the industry and analytical approach, we drive to yield the best solutions for your organization with a promise of long term profit.

 At 4C, we have a qualified and competent team with years of expertise to guide you through the process.
-To know more on how you can benefit your organization by implementing ISO 21001, reach out to our consultant now.
+To know more on how you can benefit your organization by implementing ISO 21001, Contact us now.